learn-co-curriculum/swift-optionals-reading/README.md

 print("Twitter: \(twitter)")
 ```

-However, this will treat the `phone`, `city`, and `twitter` variables like the optionals that they are, printing:
+However, this will treat the `phone`, `city`, and `twitter` instances like the optionals that they are, printing:

 ```
 First Name: Jenny